 The font, often the first sight to greet anyone opening an old church door, is a good example of a church fitting people have never stopped using.
 Take the font at St Mary’s Reepham – an obdurate object, made for the ages – in whose waters people have been washed for eight centuries.
 Locals passing it may reflect on a sacred moment in their childhood and, at the same time, the continuity of their community.
 Or there is the astonishing font cover at St James the Great, Castle Acre, which dates from around 1450.
 Impossibly perpendicular and seemingly fragile, it is still removed for baptisms as it always has been.
 In a village known for its ruins, it is a remarkably unruined feature.

 Further in, a great wall painting may stop a Norfolk church visitor in their tracks.
-In All Saints Hemblington there is a fifteenth century mural of St Christopher, standing astride the river that he carried Christ across, the decisive moment that divided his life into a ‘before’ and ‘after’.
+In All Saints Hemblington there is a 15th-century mural of St Christopher, standing astride the river that he carried Christ across, the decisive moment that divided his life into a ‘before’ and ‘after’.
 The person looking at it naturally contemplates their own life direction, and the image stays in the mind long after leaving the church.
 The church in East Lexham, dedicated to St Andrew, is one of the oldest churches in the country; nonetheless a local artist was given access to the walls to depict its saint in a modern mural.
 Andrew the fisherman looks out across the North Norfolk coast in jacket and jeans, holding fish but looking for faith.
 You can’t help looking with him.